ledeprogram/courses/foundations/mapping/merging-qgis-complex/README.md

 ![](images/shapefile-attributes.png)

-Unfortunately for us, there's **no match with the spreadsheet**.
+Unfortunately for us, there's **no matching field with the spreadsheet**.
+When we had states, we could just map state name to state name, but this is going to take a *bit* more legwork to manufacture a column to join on.

 #### True GIS Detectives

-Going back to the spreadsheet, it really looks like we're going to want to use the `GEO.id2` (it's just a shorter version of the `GEO.id1` field).
+Going back to the spreadsheet, it really looks like we're going to want to use the `GEO.id2` - it seems to be a shorter version of the `GEO.id1` field, and looks to have something to do with FIPS codes.
 Let's analyze it a little bit.

 `36081010701` is the code for `Census Tract 107.01, Queens County, New York`.
 Here's what we know: